ronan696/song-identifier/README.md

 ## Usage

-The below command should be run only once.
+The below command can be run to execute the script.

 ```bash
 python song_identifier.py